kubos/kubos/docs/contribution-process.rst

 Once your pull request has been submitted, it must be approved by at least one person before the request can be merged into the master branch.
-Once it has been approved, you can go to your pull request page and then click the 'Merge' button. - Note: If your changes have been approved, but you don't see a 'Merge' button, you likely don't have permission to merge for that project.
+Once it has been approved, you can go to your pull request page and then click the 'Merge' button.

+**Note:** If your changes have been approved, but you don't see a 'Merge' button, you likely don't have permission to merge for that project.
 Talk to Ryan Plauche (ryan@kubos.co).